aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/documentbuilder/moveto/_index.md

 ## Remarks

-When node is an inline-level node, the cursor is moved to this node and further content will be inserted before that node.
+When *node* is an inline-level node, the cursor is moved to this node and further content will be inserted before that node.

-When node is a **Paragraph**, the cursor is moved to the end of the paragraph and further content will be inserted just before the paragraph break.
+When *node* is a [Paragraph](../../paragraph/), the cursor is moved to the end of the paragraph and further content will be inserted just before the paragraph break.

-When node is a block-level node but not a [Paragraph](../../paragraph/), the cursor is moved to the end of the first paragraph into block-level node and further content will be inserted just before the paragraph break.
+When *node* is a block-level node but not a [Paragraph](../../paragraph/), the cursor is moved to the end of the first paragraph into block-level node and further content will be inserted just before the paragraph break.

 ## Examples